Y2 have started to learn how to type – an essential skill if you want to use technology!

 Y2 have been extending their computing skills by creating folders and copying files [and putting them into their newly created folders].
 They then used an outline of the Queen (to fit in with our topic) and learnt how to use the fill tool to turn them into Andy Warhol style pieces of art.
-I can’t wait to see them all together, but here’s a sneak preview.
+We then learnt how to add text to our image, so that we could out our names on them.
 I am so impressed by how much Y2 have learnt in such a short space of time!

 There is lots of action in Nursery at the moment.
 The caterpillars have arrived and the children have started to photo and film them to document their development.
 Watch out David Attenborough Planet Earth 3 is underway!